Matthew A. Sutton

 Research and Publications

 Sutton has published articles in the Journal of American History, Religion & American Culture, Church History, the Journal of Policy History, and the Public Historian as well as in numerous edited collections.
 His article, “Was FDR the Antichrist?
 The Birth of Fundamentalist Anti-liberalism in a Global Age,” won the Organization of American Historians’ Binkley-Stephenson Award for the best article published in the Journal of American History in 2012.
-Sutton has also written for the New York Times.
+Sutton has also written for the New York Times and Washington Post.